Beiträge von casapustalemgo

 me till late March.
 Amongst other things he said the National Government

-had no intention of taking control of the Panguna Mine.
+had no intention of taking control of the Panguna Mine.“But as

 yet unconfirmed information available to me indicates that the National